Which QuPath download do I need?

 If you see the message that QuPath cannot be opened because the developer cannot be verified, you can try right-clicking on the QuPath icon and select Open from the popup menu that appears.

 You should then see an option to open QuPath that should work.

-You may need to right-click and choose open the first time you run it the QuPath app after installation.
+You may also need to right-click and choose open the first time you run the QuPath app after installation.
 Double-clicking should work as normal once it has been run once.

 Since macOS (presumably) has your best interests at heart, circumventing its security settings routinely is probably not advisable.

-However, the time and resources needed to distribute QuPath as a signed/notarized app to avoid these warnings are currently lacking.
+However, as an open source project, we don’t currently have the time and resources needed to distribute QuPath as a signed/notarized app and avoid these warnings.